LeoHsiao1/pyexiv2/MoreDetails.md

     ['flag1', 'flag2', 'flag3']
     ```

-    The process pyexiv2 reading a value of list type is just like this:
+    The principle that pyexiv2 handling a value of list type is just like this:

     ```python
     buffer = ', '.join(raw_value)